 Mount Api can be climbed.
-Wander down to the nearest jetty and haggle for a ride across from Banda Neira.
-Twenty or thirty thousand rupiah should be a reasonable price.
-Or catch a public boat.
-If not ask at your accommodation if they can organise a boat for you.
+Wander down to the nearest jetty and haggle for a ride across from Banda Neira, or ask your accommodation provider to help organise a boat for you.
+Rp 20.000-30.000 should be a reasonable price.
+Alternatively, if you’re flexible regarding time, you can catch a public boat.

-Once on Api the trail starts behind a yellow house opposite the jetty and is easy to follow.
+The Mt Api trail starts behind a yellow house opposite the jetty and is easy to follow.
 The hike to the top will take one and a half to two hours.
 Wear good shoes and take plenty of water.
 It is best to leave early in the morning to beat the heat and enjoy the breathtaking views of the archipelago.

 Diving and Snorkelling